bgarcial/monitoring-queues/Documentation/README.md

     - At `03:38` the 10 messages were sent
     - At `03:40` the alert rule for that queue pass to `PENDING` status
     - At `03:42` the alert rule pass to `ALERTING` status, then the notifications to all teams were sent.
+So were 4 minutes spent to the arrival messages from grafana to slack

 ![python script](https://cldup.com/7tE21vp9cI.png "python script")